puppetlabs/trapperkeeper-status/README.md

-# trapperkeeper-status
-Trapperkeeper Status Service
+# Trapperkeeper Status Service

+A trapperkeeper service for getting the status of other trapperkeeper services.

+## License

+Copyright © 2015 Puppet Labs